neondatabase/website/content/docs/guides/liquibase.md

 ## Next steps

-Learn about how to use Liquibase with Neon's database branching feature to set up a developer workflow.
+Learn how to use Liquibase with Neon's database branching feature to set up a developer workflow.
 See [Set up a developer workflow with Liquibase and Neon](/docs/guides/liquibase-workflow).

 ## References